-The Wayside Inn has witnessed much in it's more than 300 years.
+The Wayside Inn has witnessed much in over 300 years of operation.
 Wars, plagues, economic depressions, have impacted lives in and around this fabled Inn.
 Our hearts go out to those most impacted by this current crisis.

-Gift cards are also available for purchase and may be redeemed for dine-in and to-go services here.
+Gift cards are also available for purchase online and may be redeemed for overnight, dine-in, and to-go services.
+Gift cards can be purchased here.

 With humble beginnings as a simple, two-room family home hosting travelers along the Old Boston Post Road in 1716, Longfellow’s Wayside Inn is now the oldest inn operating in the United States.
 Nestled under great oak trees at the center of our majestic 100+ acre property, the Inn offers generous hospitality, delicious New England cuisine, and comfortable lodging in a warm, historic setting radiating with charm.
 Whether it be a romantic dinner for two, a small gathering for drinks, a family dinner, a joyous wedding, a large group function, or a night in the country, we are proud to continue a time honored inn-keeping tradition for visitors from across the globe and around the corner.
 Welcome to America’s home for hospitality for over 300 years.